Logic530/IconPony/README.md

 # IconPony
-Icon converter tool for Ponytown
+Icon converter for Ponytown ———— Use Ponytown character as avartar